Towards quantum advantage via topological data analysis: Topological data analysis and the quantum algorithm for Betti number estimation

 Finally, estimating $\beta_k^G/\dim \mathcal{H}_k^G$ up to additive precision $\epsilon$ can be done using $M \in \bigO{\epsilon^{-2}}$ repetitions of Step~1(a) through 1(c).
 This brings the total cost of estimating $\beta_k^G/\dim \mathcal{H}_k^G$ up to additive precision~$\epsilon$ to

 In conclusion, the quantum algorithm for Betti number estimation runs in time polynomial in $n$ under two conditions.
-First, the graph has to be clique-dense, i.e., it has to satisfy Eq.~\ref{eq:clique_dense} (more generally, we need an efficient clique-sampling routine, as discussed in Section~\ref{subsec:advantage_graphs}).
-Secondly, the smallest nonzero eigenvalue of the combinatorial Laplacian has to be at least inverse polynomial in $n$.
-If both these conditions are satisfied, then the quantum algorithm for Betti number estimation achieves an exponential speedup over the best known classical algorithms if the size of the combinatorial Laplacian -- i.e., the number of $(k+1)$-cliques -- scales exponentially in $n$ (see Section~\ref{subsubsec:classical_algs} for more details).
+Firstly, the graph has to be clique-dense, i.e., it has to satisfy Eq.~\eqref{eq:clique_dense} (see Section~\ref{subsubsec:clique_density} for more details).
+Secondly, the smallest nonzero eigenvalue $\lambda_{\mathrm{min}}$ has to scale at least inverse polynomial in $n$ (see Section~\ref{subsubsec:approx_betti_numbers} for more details).
+If both these conditions are satisfied, then the quantum algorithm for Betti number estimation achieves an exponential speedup over the best known classical algorithms if the size of the combinatorial Laplacian -- i.e., the number of $(k+1)$-cliques -- scales exponentially in $n$ (see Section~\ref{subsec:classical_algs} for more details).